Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 np.ones(shape, dtype=None, order='C')
 ```

-The first parameter "**shape**" is a integer or integer tuple used to define the size of the array.
+The first parameter `shape` is a integer or integer tuple used to define the size of the array.
 If it designates the variable of the integer, one--dimensional array will be returned.
 If it designate integer tuple, the array in given shape will be returned.

-The second parameter "**dtype**" refers to the data type of the array, "**float**" by default.
+The second parameter `dtype` refers to the data type of the array, `float` by default.

-The third parameter "**order**" is used to designate the storing order of the returned array elements in storage.
+The third parameter `order` is used to designate the storing order of the returned array elements in storage.

-④ **Erosion and Dilation**
+④ Erosion and Dilation

 Call erode() and dilate() function in cv2 module to perform erosion and dilation on the specific image.